-6 TCP Performance Using Explicit Feedback
+6. TCP Performance Using Explicit Feedback

 In this section, we present an analysis of the use of explicit feedback on the performance of TCP in dynamic networks.
-The use of explicit feedback is not new, and has been proposed as a technique for signaling congestion (ECN [14]), corruption due to wireless transmission errors (EBSN [1], ELN [3]), and link failures due to mobility ([7], SCPS-TP [9], TCP-F [8]).
-Our interest in this section is analyzing the performance of the latter, which we refer to as Explicit Link Failure Notification (ELFN) techniques.
+The use of explicit feedback is not new, and has been proposed as a technique for signaling congestion (e.g. ECN [15], BECN [26], DECBit [28]), corruption due to wireless transmission errors (e.g. EBSN [1], ELN [3]), and link failures due to mobility (e.g. [7], SCPS-TP [9], TCP-F [8]).
+Our interest in this section is analyzing the performance of the last technique, which we refer to as Explicit Link Failure Notification (ELFN) techniques.
 Although the TCP-F paper studies a similar idea, the evaluation is not based on an ad hoc network.
 Instead, they use a black-box, that does not include the evaluation of the routing protocol.